-The new conventional “Flexible Term Mortgage Program” is a terrific option for homeowners and new home buyers, as it allows a borrower to choose their own term on a conventional fixed-rate mortgage on a refinance or a home purchase.
+The conventional “YOURgage Program” is a terrific option for homeowners and new home buyers, as it allows a borrower to choose their own term on a conventional fixed-rate mortgage on a refinance or a home purchase.
 Until recently, a borrower could only choose a 15, 20 or 30-year fixed term.
 Now a borrower can choose any term they want between 8 and 30 years.
-If you have been paying on your 30 year mortgage for 6 years and would like to refinance the remaining 24 years, or you have a goal of retiring in 18 years and would like to be mortgage free for retirement, you can now choose your own term on your fixed-rate mortgage.
+If you have been paying on your 30 year mortgage for 6 years and would like to refinance the remaining 24 years, or you have a goal of retiring in 18 years and would like to be mortgage free for retirement, you can now choose your own term on a fixed-rate mortgage.

 Choose Your Own Fixed Mortgage Term

 Fannie Mae’s new conventional “YOURgage Program” is a great option for new buyers and current homeowners.
 And the lower the term of the loan, the better the rate.

 For example, if you have already been paying on your mortgage for 6 years, and you do not to start paying interest all over again on a 30 year loan, you can now choose a 24-year mortgage so you stay on track to pay off your mortgage early.

 Having the ability to pick your own loan term is also a great option for a borrower who wants to be mortgage free for retirement, and knows the age they want to retire at.